Links updated: March 2022

 - RX antibiotic (in case of more serious diarrhea)

-- Silicone ear plugs (like these ones or the kids size if, like me, you have small ears.
+- Silicone ear plugs, like these ones or the kids size if, like me, you have small ears.
 Silicone ear plugs are much more effective than the foam ones but they are nearly impossible to find outside of the U.S., so I always bring a whole box!
-They are life-savers when you wind up in a noisy hotel room or you need to sleep on a long bus ride)
+They are life-savers when you wind up in a noisy hotel room or you need to sleep on a bus, train, or plane.

 - Small packets of muscle rub